Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Stochastic pre-geometric flow

 \section{Stochastic pre-geometric flow}

+In a seminal paper by Parisi and Wu \cite{ParisiWu}, stochastic quantization was extended to quantum fields, along the lines drawn in \cite{Nelson67, Nelson66, Guerra73}.
+The relaxation dynamics of fields toward equilibrium configurations that fulfill the Euler-Lagrange equations was assumed to be driven by the Langevin equation, and parametrized by an auxiliary scale variable, often referred to as thermal or stochastic time.
+The drift term in the Langevin equation is given by the functional derivative of the action, i.e. the differential operator entering the Euler-Lagrange equations, acting on the space of field configurations.
+The stochastic noise term encodes the effective contribution of unresolved high-energy degrees of freedom, whose influence percolates into the low-energy regime. \\

+Quantum expectation values are substituted by statistical averages with respect to gaussian-weighted copies of the stochastic noise.
+Alternatively, considering the Fokker-Planck equation associated to the Langevin equation, quantum expectation values can be implemented as statistical averages with respect to the probability distribution that solves the Fokker-Planck equation \cite{Gardiner}.
+The equilibrium configurations of the system --- corresponding to the saddle points of the action and hence to the vanishing of the drift term --- are recovered in the infrared limit of the stochastic evolution.\\

-The `pre-geometric’ (Wilczek) phase can be connected to the infrared emergence of gravity if we consider a stochastic gradient flow in the pre-geometric variables.
+The `pre-geometric' (Wilczek) phase can be connected to the infrared emergence of gravity if we consider a stochastic gradient flow in the pre-geometric variables.
 Remarkably, the same flow predicts not only the existence of an infrared fixed point, but also of an ultraviolet fixed point, in which the theory becomes topological.
-The fate of the symmetries of General Relativity and topological theory are indeed related to the dynamics of pre-geometry stochastic flow, respectively towards the infrared and the ultraviolet fixed point.
+The fate of the symmetries of General Relativity (GR) and topological theory are indeed related to the dynamics of pre-geometric stochastic flows, respectively towards the infrared and the ultraviolet fixed point.
 To address this relation, we consider the stochastic (Ricci) geometry flow \cite{lulli:stochastic}, from the perspective of which we can investigate the gauge-fixing of the ADM metric induced by the SSB.
 For this purpose, we assume the thermal time to be proportional to $n_0$, the normal to hyper-surfaces in the ADM formalism.
 The stochastic geometry flow then implements the evolution of one-parameter family of metrics in the space of gauge-fixing parameters of the theory, namely $g_{\mu\nu}(x;n_0)$, according to

 with $\xi_{\mu \nu}(x;n_0)$ stochastic noise \cite{lulli:stochastic}, and where the presence of imaginary unit is due to the Lorentzian signature of the spacetime manifold.
-The result of the SSB in the pre-geometric theory can now be interpreted, in geometric terms, as the convergence of the stochastic geometry flow towards a configuration characterized by a specific gauge-fixing of the metric, namely $g_{\mu\nu}(x;1)$. \\
+The result of the SSB in the pre-geometric theory, which was studied by some of us in \cite{ACMM2}, can now be interpreted, in geometric terms, as the convergence of the stochastic geometry flow towards a configuration characterized by a specific gauge-fixing of the metric, namely $g_{\mu\nu}(x;1)$. \\

 Eq.~\eqref{eq:ricci-flow(broken)} contains a specific combination of the geometric fields $g_{\mu\nu}$, $R_{\mu\nu}$ and the stochastic noise.
 A natural {\it ansatz} is that the stochastic pre-geometry flow equation (in the pre-geometric phase) must contain the stochastic noise and analogous combinations of fields than in Eq.~\eqref{eq:ricci-flow(broken)}.
 The latter ones are $P_{\mu\nu}\equiv\eta_{AB}\nabla_\mu\phi^A\nabla_\nu\phi^B$ and $w^{\mu}_{A}\equiv \pm\epsilon_{ABCDE}\epsilon^{\mu\nu\rho\sigma}\nabla_\nu\phi^B\nabla_\rho\phi^C\nabla_\sigma\phi^D\phi^E$, which now involve the Higgs pre-geometric multiplets $\phi^A$ and their covariant derivatives (using the parental gauge connections) --- see e.g. Ref.~\cite{addazi:pre-geometry}. \\